-The Manager Essentials Program (MEP) is an internationally award-winning Tasmanian program designed to enhance the essential capabilities of Tasmanian State Service (TSS) managers.
+The Manager Essentials Program (MEP) is an internationally award-winning Tasmanian program designed to enhance the essential capabilities of all State Service managers.

-Through an integrated learning pathway, MEP provides a cost-effective solution for developing consistent management practices across the State Service.
-The program equips managers (frontline, middle and senior) with the skills to manage, support and develop people, lead teams and prepare for future management roles.
+MEP equips managers (frontline, middle and senior) with the skills to manage, support and develop people, lead teams, and prepare for future management roles.

 How it works